ophyu-maker/finance-data-dashboard/README.md

 ## Disclaimer

-This project uses sample or anonymized data for portfolio purposes.
+This project uses sample and synthetic data for portfolio purposes.
 No confidential company information is included.